Asmaa-Abdo22/Fokir/README.md

 # Fokir Personal Portfolio

 This is a Template Personal Portfolio Named as Alex Smith.
-It was created as a practice on pure HTML and pure Css
+It was created as a practice on  HTML and pure Css

 # Demo :